DrLex0/FFCP-GCodeSnippets/README.md

 In the folder **ConfigBundles** you will find two variations: most likely you will need the regular config bundle.
 The other one (with ‘MVF’ in its name) is only to be used if you have upgraded your printer with the [MightyVariableFan system](https://github.com/DrLex0/MightyVariableFan).

+### Recommended: using the online helper tool

 You need to modify the .ini file before loading it into PrusaSlicer.
 The steps are described below, but I provide [a helper webpage that does everything for you](https://www.dr-lex.be/software/ffcp-slic3r-ini-helper.html).
 This page needs 2 things as input: the `PATH` value as described in the previous steps, and the appropriate config bundle ini file.

 Remember, `PATH` must be one of the following, as described in the previous steps:
-* if you are running PrusaSlicer in Linux or Mac OS X: the absolute UNIX-style path to the `make_fcp_x3g.pl` script;
+* if you are running PrusaSlicer in Linux or MacOS: the absolute UNIX-style path to the `make_fcp_x3g.pl` script;
 * if you use a Perl interpreter in Windows: the absolute Windows-style paths to both `perl.exe` and the `make_fcp_x3g.pl` script, both between double quotes and with a space in between;
 * if you run `make_fcp_x3g.pl` inside WSL: the absolute Windows-style path to `slic3r_postprocess.bat`;
 * if you opted to skip step 1: nothing, empty (again, not recommended).